In order to register for classes, you must complete all of the health requirements detailed below and in the letter for your specific program.

 - Polio: Date of most recent IPV (killed) or OPV (live) polio vaccine.

-Non-Clinical Programs: One PPD skin test, or QuantiFERON Gold test or T-Spot test.
+Non-Clinical Programs: One PPD skin test, or IGRA blood test (QuantiFERON Gold or T-Spot) within 12 months of program start date.
 If positive, submit chest x-ray report.

-Clinical Programs: Two-step PPD skin tests (administered 9-31 days apart) or QuantiFERON Gold test or T-Spot test.
+Clinical Programs: Two-step PPD skin tests (administered 9-31 days apart) or IGRA blood test (QuantiFERON Gold or T-Spot) within 6 months of program start date.
 If positive, submit chest x-ray report.

 Additional Requirements for Students in Clinical Programs (in addition to NYS Requirements and CUMC Requirements above)